Finn-Hecker/RyokanApp/README.md

 ---

+## Platforms

+Ryokan runs natively on:
+- **Windows** (x64)
+- **Android** (arm64)

+Grab the latest build for your platform from the [Releases page](https://github.com/Finn-Hecker/RyokanApp/releases).
+No build tools required.

+---

 ## Features

 ### Roleplay-First Design
 - **Director Mode:** Step outside the story at any time to nudge the narrative or correct the AI, without breaking immersion.
 No clunky `[OOC]` brackets needed.
 - **Edit & Retry:** Change any previous message and regenerate from that point forward.
 - **Swipe to Reroll:** Browse alternate AI responses with smooth slide animations.
+- **Chat Cloning:** Branch a conversation from any assistant message into a new chat to explore alternate directions without losing your original thread.

 ### Characters & World Building
 - **V3 Character Support:** Full card import/export with alternate greetings, personality traits, scenarios, and example dialogs.